Home Trial & Adoption

 Parasites and other conditions:

 Most of our kitties come from animal shelters or outdoors where they might have been exposed to parasites or fungal spores.
-While we do our best to identify and treat all known conditions, it is important that you be observant, and take a fecal sample to your vet at your new pet’s initial wellness exam.
+While we do our best to identify and treat all known conditions, it is important that you be observant and bring any issues to our attention.

 Below are some of the common parasites you might encounter: